membrane-systems/PCAlipids/tutorial/tutorial.md

     $ pcalipids

-As an output the description of the script functionality line should appear:
+As an output the description of the script functionality line should appear.

-    $ Use -h or -help for more information

-To get the information on usage type:
+To get this information you can also type:

     $ pcalipids -h
     or